webiny/webiny-js/CONTRIBUTING.md

 a monorepo which consists of a bunch of different packages, located in `/packages` directory.
 Some of these are smaller utility packages, but there are also larger and more important ones.
-For example, `webiny-api` is the core package that powers all Webiny sites.
+For example, `webiny-api` is the core package that provides a GraphQL API and powers all Webiny sites.

 Although it's preferred that the code changes are introduced one package per issue or feature, sometimes it'll be necessary to change